HBCSD Corruption

 NOTE: It is believed that the quid pro quo for the district NOT exercising their contractual rights to the Community Center was for the cabal to assist them in passing a large bond to rebuild North School, whether the district needed a brand-new campus or not.
 Renovating North School for students would have surely taken much less time than tearing down the old campus and rebuilding it.

 HBCSD never allowed the Facility Planning and Advisory Committee to do a full evaluation of the Community Center for use by students.
-North School took four years (2017 to 2021) to rebuild and cost $29 million dollars.
-In 2013 the FPAC was given a time estimate of 2-1/2 years and an estimated cost of $14.9 million dollars to rebuild North School from the district’s hired consultant from BCA Architects out of San Jose.
+North School took four - five years (2016 to 2021) to rebuild and cost $29 million dollars.
+In 2013 the FPAC was given a time estimate of 2-1/2 years and an estimated cost of $14.9 million dollars to rebuild North School from the district’s hired consultant Paul Bunton from BCA Architects out of San Jose.
 BCA Architect's information to the FPAC about the cost to rebuild North School was clearly incorrect.

 NOTE: The district's hired consultant to "advise" the FPAC members was charged in San Diego County Superior Court for lying and bribing school officials.
-NOTE: Legal Complaint against Paul Bunton of BCA Architects by San Diegans for Open Government, Case #37-2012-00101391-CU-MC-CTL in San Diego Superior Court.
-(TL-2012Jul30 BCA Accusation)
+Legal Complaint against Paul Bunton of BCA Architects by San Diegans for Open Government, Case #37-2012-00101391-CU-MC-CTL in San Diego Superior Court.

 NOTE: BCA Architects have since rebranded themselves as Studio W Architects. https://studiow-architects.com/about/.
-HBCSD school board members used Studio W Architects in 2024 to create plans to renovate Valley School for $25M.
+In 2024, HBCSD school board members used Studio W Architects to create plans to renovate Valley School for $27.8M.
+See 2024 Measure HV.

 The Community Center passed a Facilities Condition Assessment by CivilSource and was deemed to be in very good condition in the summer of 2015.
 In addition, the Community Center passed a seismic assessment by John Martin & Associates in the summer of 2015.